Engaging Stakeholders Working together for greater change

 Engaging stakeholders and establishing partnerships is a critical part of our sustainability strategy.
 We work with diverse groups of experts and organizations to foster clearer understanding of complex issues, as well as local conditions in the countries where we do business.
 As conditions and challenges evolve in our industry, these dialogues give us insights to improve our programs and refine our strategies.
 The dialogues also reveal unexplored issues and encourage us to expand our ambitions.

 We have many key stakeholders: the people who make our clothes, our customers, suppliers and factories, employees, unions, governments, multilateral institutions, NGOs, industry associations, investors, communities and others.
 We also belong to a number of organizations that enable us to more effectively collaborate with and learn from stakeholders.
 Multi-stakeholder initiatives bring together organizations and people from different sectors that play a key role in finding new approaches and creating collective action.
 To see a list of organizations and initiatives that we belong to or partner with, click here.

 To create the change we’re after, we can’t do this work alone.
 We partner with organizations large and small to make this work happen.
 The United Nations is one of them.
 For years, we’ve supported the UN Global Compact and its guiding principles.

 Our latest collaborations take an innovative approach to our industry's challenges.
 In 2016, we formed the five-year Women + Water Global Development Alliance with the United States Agency for International Development.
-Through this alliance, we will expand our P.A.C.E. programs to advance the health and well-being of women, families and communities touched by the apparel industry—with an emphasis on access to sustainable water, sanitation and hygiene services, as well as the effective management of water resources.
+Through this five-year program, we are working to improve and sustain the health and well-being of women and communities touched by the apparel industry—with an emphasis on access to sustainable water, sanitation and hygiene services, as well as the effective management of water resources.
 Alliance partners are applying a systemic, gender-sensitive and flexible approach to maximize progress on our shared goals.